Volunteer for Keep PA Beautiful

 York County History Center Museum 121 North Pershing Ave., York, PA, United States

-Author of seven books, Jack Burbaker has written a variety of history focused books.
+Author of seven books, Jack Brubaker has written a variety of history focused books.
 His book Massacre of the Conestogas: On the Trail of the Paxton Boys in Lancaster County recalls the brutal attack on peaceful Conestoga Indians.
-Burbaker wrote the Scribbler for 44 years at LNP.
+Brubaker wrote the Scribbler for 44 years at LNP.
 Find his book through the County Libraries here.Continue reading "Bookmarked"

 Free